wking/swc-boot-camps/ScientificPython.md

     len(mean_over_time)

-Simlarly, we can calculate the average white cell count for each patient over all time by asking NumPy to calculate the mean over axis 1:
+Simlarly, we can calculate the average white cell count for each patient over all time by asking NumPy to calculate the mean over the second axis:

     patient_means = np.mean(patients, 1)
     len(patient_means)